allegheny-computer-science-101-f2020/lab01-cs101f2020/README.md

 laboratory session, the team should have identified roles for each student in the class, thus ensuring that everyone has assigned tasks that will both capitalize on their expertise and enhance their software engineering skills.
-Please remember that Travis CI is configured to check the Markdown files in the repository with "mdl".
+Please remember that GitHub Actions CI is configured to check the Markdown files in the repository with "mdl".
 If your writing meets all the established requirements set by this linting tools, then you will see a green :heavy_check_mark: in the listing of commits in GitHub after awhile.
 If your submission does not meet the requirements,